shakilmith/documentaion/blog/freemarker/macro/index.md

 ![alt text](image1.png)

-But, it is possible to reuse or place the macro variable multiple times in the same template.
-Such as
+But, it is possible to reuse or place the macro variable multiple times in the same template file, Such as

-greeting.ftlh
+**greeting.ftlh**

 ```
 <#--Creating macro variable, here "greeting" is the name of the macro-->